What are bedsores?

 What causes bedsores?

 A bedsore can become deep.
 It can extend into the muscle and bone.
 Once a bedsore develops, it is often very slow to heal.
 Depending on the severity of the bedsore, the person's physical condition, and the presence of other diseases (such as diabetes), bedsores can take days, months, or even years to heal.
+They may need surgery to help the healing process.

-Bedsores often occur on the:
+Bedsores often happen on the:

 - Buttocks area (on the tailbone or hips)